matthewgrosman/readme-last-commit-updater/README.md

 <br>

 ## What's next?
-I have no plans to work on this any further.
-Feel free to fork this or just straight up clone it and run it however you want.
-I think this could be really cool on something like an AWS Lambda, where the Lambda is triggered by a change to the GitHub commit history.
+Currently working on turning this into a Lambda function so it can be invoked on a consistent basis.